lamson-dev/vibe-code/packages/compliance-report-tool/SIMPLE_README.txt

    filename anymore.
 You can use the provided gen_test.csv file for testing:
    ./gen_compliance_report.sh gen_test.csv

+5. Available Options:

-5. Data Privacy Options:
+   a) Data Privacy Options:
       By default, sensitive data like TINs (EINs) and SSNs are redacted in the output.
       If you need to see this sensitive information, add the --show-sensitive flag:

       ./gen_compliance_report.sh gen_test.csv --show-sensitive

       WARNING: Using this flag will display full, unredacted sensitive data in the output files.

+   b) JSON Output Control:
+      By default, only CSV files are generated.
+If you need the intermediate JSON files (which contain more detailed data), add the --write-json flag:

+      ./gen_compliance_report.sh gen_test.csv --write-json

+      You can combine both flags if needed:

+      ./gen_compliance_report.sh gen_test.csv --show-sensitive --write-json

 That's it!
 No need to install dependencies or run build steps.